vic-ma/howtodismantle.github.io/_posts/2025-01-04-Cracking-the-code-Part-II-Calling-functions-remotely.md

 ![image](/assets/2025-01-04/070.png)

-And here's the actual alarm output on the box, as seen from the Peakboard Hub portal:
+And here's what the actual alarm looks like on the box, as seen from the Peakboard Hub portal:

 ![image](/assets/2025-01-04/080.png)